Mont Cenis Pass Railway: Late delivery of rolling stock

 Chevalier were late in delivering the rolling stock.
-According to reports by Fell, Brogden and Barnes, 103 wagons were already being erected at St Michel in August 1867 but by February 1868 the company had only 2 of 11 first class carriages, 3 of 5 second class and 3 of 8 third class even though they were all due by the previous June.
-The delivered carriages were all four-wheelers and the missing ones were six-wheelers.
-When the line opened in June 1868, The Engineer reported 7 first class carriages, 4 second class and 8 third class, officially a full complement but not so according to the internal information.
-In 1870 Fell reported that, when the six-wheelers did arrive, they ran more steadily and with less resistance than the four-wheelers.
+According to reports by Fell, Brogden, and Barnes, 103 wagons were already being erected at St Michel in August 1867, but by February 1868, the company had only 2 of 11 first-class carriages, 3 of 5 second-class, and 3 of 8 third-class, even though they were all due by the previous June.
+The delivered carriages were all four-wheelers, and the missing ones were six-wheelers.
+When the line opened in June 1868, The Engineer reported 7 first-class carriages, 4 second-class, and 8 third-class—officially a full complement, but not so according to the internal information.
+In 1870, Fell reported that, when the six-wheelers did arrive, they ran more steadily and with less resistance than the four-wheelers.
 (Brunlees specified that a sliding axle box designed by John Clark of the North London Railway was to be used for the six-wheelers, whereas the four-wheelers had ordinary axles.)

 Financial problems

 There were financial problems.
-In March 1867 the board agreed to seek a loan of £60,000 against guarantees by directors.
-On 12 September The Times published an offering of £125,000 of 7 per cent debentures, adding that the line would probably open in October.
+In March 1867, the board agreed to seek a loan of £60,000 against guarantees by directors.
+On 12 September, The Times published an offering of £125,000 of 7% debentures, adding that the line would probably open in October.
 No applications were received.
 However, to keep things going, Brassey guaranteed £15,000 needed immediately.

-A general meeting in November authorised an increase in the company's borrowing powers from £125,000 to £202,000 and an interest rate of 10 per cent.
+A general meeting in November authorised an increase in the company's borrowing powers from £125,000 to £202,000 and an interest rate of 10%.
 Liabilities were stated to be £182,000. £150,000 had been raised by shares and only £2,600 by debentures.
-It was decided to issue £200,000 worth of bonds at 10 per cent.
-The directors agreed to buy £150,000 provided the other shares subscribed £50,000.
-If this not happen within 14 days, the works were liable to be sold in discharge of the liabilities.
-Later more creditors were discovered, increasing the liabilities to £243,000.
-The company survived this crisis although the bonds may not all have been sold.
+It was decided to issue £200,000 worth of bonds at 10%.
+The directors agreed to buy £150,000, provided the other shares subscribed £50,000.
+If this were not to happen within 14 days, then the works were liable to be sold in discharge of the liabilities.
+Later, more creditors were discovered, increasing the liabilities to £243,000.
+The company survived this crisis, although the bonds may not all have been sold.

 Inspection

-By November 1867, the line was complete except for St Michel and Susa stations and part of the covered ways.
+By November 1867, the line was complete except for the St Michel and Susa stations and part of the covered ways.
 Barnes was employing 25 men.
-They included 4 good engine drivers, all British, 6 fitters working on engines, 3 blacksmiths and strikers for points and crossings, one fitter, one smith and one striker on wagon work.
-On 21 February, The Times reported that the line would open on 1 May but, once again it did not.
+They included 4 good engine drivers, all British, 6 fitters working on engines, 3 blacksmiths and strikers for points and crossings, one fitter, one smith, and one striker on wagon work.
+On 21 February, The Times reported that the line would open on 1 May, but once again it did not.